Columbus, Dayton sue to force fix of gun background checks - WHIZ News

 “The records missing from our background check system create unacceptable risks to public safety,” said Dayton Mayor Nan Whaley, a leader in addressing gun violence following last year’s mass shooting in a city entertainment district that killed nine and wounded more than two dozen.

+A spokeswoman for Yost dismissed the lawsuit as containing “high drama, low substance, and no solutions,” and criticized the plaintiffs for not communicating with the attorney general’s office ahead of time.

+“We are investing millions of dollars to improve this system, and have taken steps to root out any errors,” said Bethany McCorkle, Yost’s communication’s director.
+“BCI is working with the court system and law enforcement agencies to ensure information is more quickly and accurately fed into the background check system as required.”

-A message seeking comment was left with Ohio Attorney General Dave Yost, who oversees BCI.
-Earlier this year a new cross-check system championed by Yost turned up 42 ineligible holders of Ohio concealed-carry permits deemed ineligible for a permit.
+Earlier this year, a new cross-check system championed by Yost turned up 42 people who held Ohio concealed-carry permits even though they are ineligible for such permits.

 Ohioans for Gun Safety has said it plans a 2021 ballot issue that would require background checks on virtually all guns sales.